carloscastilla - Fotolia

 security controls to ensure compliance with laws and regulations.
 It's important to remember that these residual risks might be acceptable with regard to one regulation but not others.

 Residual risks might eventually become more tolerable due to changes in compliance data requirements and/or risk management methodologies.
 For example, security controls to offset risk may become more cost-effective and/or technologically advanced as risk assessments evolve, thereby lowering the threat level.

 Organizations can best determine residual risks after undertaking the following risk mitigation efforts:

-- Determining whether those security controls are preventative, detective, corrective, recovery-focused, directive or deterrent.
+- determining whether those risk controls are preventative, detective, corrective, recovery-focused, directive or deterrent; and

-To complete the risk assessment, organizations should undertake mitigation steps and report the results -- including the status of any residual risks -- to corporate leadership, then review residual risks and update them accordingly.
+To complete the risk assessment, organizations should undertake mitigation steps and report the results -- including the status of any residual risk instance -- to corporate leadership and then review residual risks and update them accordingly.

 Here are five steps to handle residual risks as part of the risk assessment process.

 First, it's important to identify initial risks, whether you have rated them as weak, moderate or high.
 Once that's completed, you can implement security controls.

 You should deem residual risks high if security controls for the initial risks are weak; moderate if security controls for high initial risks are adequate or if security controls for the low initial risks are weak; and low if security controls for the high, medium or low initial risks are strong or if security controls for the medium- or low-rated initial risks are adequate.

 You should determine your organization's GRC requirements by checking the business's relevant regulations.
 Some examples of regulatory requirements include those under the Sarbanes-Oxley Act, the Gramm-Leach-Bliley Act and HIPAA.
 If relevant, privacy compliance regulations, such as the EU's GDPR and the California Consumer Privacy Act, should be considered.